 In the 1990s, Canadian children's singer, Raffi, had an epiphany (or rather, a slow dawning) that helped him realize that putting children at the centre of our discussions, planning and decision-making at all levels (from personal/family to business/government to national/international) could be transformative and revolutionary.
 In fact, in response to this new worldview, Raffi created his first CD for adults: Resisto Dancing.

-(Scroll down to hear some clips.
+(Scroll down on that page to hear some clips.
 My favourites are It Takes a Village and

 Turn This World Around.
 Count with Me is a brilliant math lesson for sustainability!)